11/23/2020

 Senior Vice President and CFO

-Yeah, B.J., I think a couple of things.
-The thing that I would say is, we didn't end the year with emptying the tank out and feel really good about that.
-But that being said, we do have some business that is somewhat susceptible to some of these areas.
+Yeah, Vijay, you know, I think a couple of things.
+You know, the thing that I would say is, you know, we didn't end the year with emptying the tank out and feel really good about that.
+But that being said, you know, we do have some business that is somewhat susceptible to some of these areas.
 And so we probably have greater visibility or variability in some of our diagnostics businesses.
 And so as Mike said, we're taking kind of a prudent approach there.
-And the other area is we wanna see more than just one quarter in the chemical and energy business.
-I think that's one of the areas where I think, we think we're biased to the upside in the way we're kind of thinking about the business, but certainly with the recovery.
-We do expect some COVID tailwinds to your point.
+And the other area is we want to see more than just one quarter in the chemical and energy business.
+I think that's one of the areas where I think we think we're biased to the upside in the way we're kind of thinking about the business.
+But certainly with the recovery, We do expect some COVID tailwinds, to your point.
 It's probably on the order of roughly about one and a half to two points, kind of consistent with what we've seen in the last several quarters.
 So that's kind of how we're thinking about it.

 speaker

 That's helpful, Bob.
-And Mike, one bigger picture question for you.
-I think you mentioned NASDA was up 40% in the quarter.
-Did that business accelerate NASDA?
-And I'm curious the longer term opportunity here when you think about it, how can this end up being a half a billion dollar product for Ashton as you look at four or five years out?
-I'm curious on your thoughts.
-And Bob, I think you mentioned the 50 to 70 basis points of margin expansion, inclusive of the investments in Frederick facility.
-What do you think was the impact was of those investments on the margins?
-Or I guess what I'm asking is, what should margin expansion have been without those investments?
+And, Mike, one bigger picture question for you.
+I think you mentioned NASD was up 40% in the quarter. it did that business uh accelerate nasd uh and i'm curious uh the longer term opportunity here when you think about it uh um how you know can this be can this end up being a half a billion dollar product for ashen as you look at uh you know four or five years out i'm curious on your thoughts and bob i think you mentioned uh the 50 to 70 basis points of margin expansion inclusive of uh investments in uh frederick uh of those investments on the margins, or I guess what I'm asking is, what should margin expansion have been without those investments?
 Thank you.

 speaker